 Is probate avoided with a will?
 No. A Will guarantees probate.
 Probate can only be avoided through the use of a Living Trust.

 Besides a Will, what else do I need?
 When you establish your Will, it is important to also execute a Power of Attorney for Property and a Power of Attorney for Health Care.
 You also might want to sign a Living Will.
 Finally, if you want your estate to bypass the probate process, you should execute a Trust at the same time you execute your Will.

-When you come in for your initial consultation, Atty.
-Sylvester will determine what is truly best for you.
-He will take the time to get to know you and your situation, explain your options, and help you develop a plan that suits your needs.
+When you come in for your initial consultation, PSS Attorneys will determine what is truly best for you.
+Your attorney will take the time to get to know you and your situation, explain your options, and help you develop a plan that suits your needs.

 Revocable Living Trust

 What is a Trust?
 A Trust, generally, is an arrangement where one or more persons (the Trustees) hold and manage property for others (the Beneficiaries).
 Typically, you will serve as trustee of your Trust while you are able and willing.
 When you no longer serve as trustee, a successor trustee takes over for you.
 If you create a Trust within your Will (i.e., within the same document as the Will), it’s called a Testamentary Trust.
 If you create a Trust outside of a Will (i.e., in a separate document) and while you’re alive, it’s called an inter vivos or Living Trust.
 A Testamentary Trust comes into being after the death of the Will-maker.
 A Living Trust comes into being during the Trust-maker’s lifetime (typically when the Trust-maker signs the document).

 What is a Revocable Living Trust?
 A Revocable Living Trust is a Trust that you set up during your lifetime, and you state in the trust instrument that you reserve the right to revoke your Trust.
 Revocable Living Trusts are very useful in organizing and managing assets during life, and efficiently transferring assets at death without probate court involvement.